Tuesday, 28 February 2023

 Well here we are in February already and this morning I finished packing for our holiday to New Zealand.
 This is unusually early for me to finish packing, because we won’t be setting off until Monday afternoon, but I thought to myself that since we hadn’t put the cases away after returning from Italy I might as well get on with it.

 It has been a quick week.
 We saw the latest Puss in Boots film yesterday (James loves these) having initially turned up four days early by mistake - I thought I had booked for Monday but it wasn’t released until yesterday so that was the default date.
 The young cinema staff told us that this happens all the time but I thought there was pity in their eyes.
-We asked them what was on instead, and went to see The Fabelmans, an autobiographical film by Steven Spielberg which was very good and evocative of his 1950s childhood, although perhaps a little sentimentalised.
+We asked them what was on instead, and went to see The Fabelmans, an autobiographical film by Steven Spielberg which was quite good and evocative of his 1950s childhood, although perhaps a little sentimentalised.
 And yesterday we turned up with our original tickets to see Puss in Boots: The Last Wish.
 It was fine; more James’ taste than mine, but I did quite enjoy it despite dozing off at one point!
 I blame the comfy reclining seats; one minute I was watching the film and the next minute James woke me to say that I was snoring!
 I hope that no one else in the cinema could hear me - I was careful not to make eye contact with the young couple beside us when we were leaving.